Michael O'Connell (artist): Pandemonium

-On his return from Europe O'Connell continued with the concrete garden furniture, and in 1930 started experimenting with lino-cuts, notably a long linen frieze, Pandemonium, one of his most significant works; it is held in the collection of the National Gallery of Australia.
+On his return from Europe O'Connell continued with the concrete garden furniture, and in 1929/1930 started experimenting with printing lino-cuts on fabric, notably a long linen frieze, Pandemonium, one of his most significant works; it is held in the collection of the National Gallery of Australia.
 It consists of twelve individual panels joined to form a continuous sequence with decorative borders above and below depicting a 1920s penthouse party, with stylised figures of diners, dancers, and musicians, the two outermost panels showing sirens lying under a night sky, a motif that he continued to use - as Eve in some late works.
 O'Connell translates, on fabric, the imagery from the back of a large concrete seat that he exhibited in late 1929.

 He reused the blocks from Pandemonium in a variety of ways to create other wall hangings and curtains.
 He had 'design rules', the first principle of which was 'fill every space with a definitely spaced pattern, e.g. in the case of foliage, say, cover the whole in rhythmical spacing and fill up the detail in between.'

 Subsequently, O'Connell concentrated on hand-block printing on fabric.
 He used synthetic dyes, rather than the local vegetable dyes popular with members of the Arts and Craft Society, and had to carry out extensive research into the dyes and the dyeing process, becoming very knowledgeable.